 It’s also important to know that vaccines given in Canada must be determined to be safe and effective by Health Canada prior to being approved for use.
 To learn about what this approval process entails, I encourage you to visit this website.

 Is the COVID-19 vaccine safe?

 Another common concern I’m hearing lately is whether or not the COVID-19 vaccine is safe, primarily because of how quickly it was developed.
 While it’s true that new vaccines typically take years to develop, the COVID-19 vaccine was developed quickly due to a number of reasons.
 For a list of these reasons, please visit this website.

 When the time comes, choosing to receive the COVID-19 vaccine will be a personal decision, but I encourage you to conduct your own research using legitimate sources in addition to discussing any concerns with your healthcare provider.
-You may also reach out to your Employee or Student Assistance Program to discuss your concerns with a certified counsellor.
+You may also reach out to your Student Assistance Program to discuss your concerns with a certified counsellor.

 If you’re interested in learning more about vaccinations and the COVID-19 vaccine, I encourage you to refer to these legitimate resources:

 Canada’s COVID-19 vaccine rollout plan: https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/covid-19-vaccine-treatment/vaccine-rollout.html

 Interview with an infectious disease specialist on the history of vaccines: https://atlantic.ctvnews.ca/video?clipId=2096456